Leaves of Absence

 An employee who has exhausted all available paid sick leave and FMLA may be terminated.
 See the Unpaid Personal Leaves section below for discretionary unpaid leave options.

-Clerical and service staff accrue paid sick leave as of their date of hire in direct proportion to the time they are in pay status.
+Administrative and operational support, and fire/police and skilled trades in a benefits eligible position, accrue paid sick leave as of their date of hire in direct proportion to the time they are in pay status.
 Employees will be considered to be in pay status if they are working or on a paid leave of absence approved by the University.
 Full-time employees accrue paid sick leave at a rate of 80 hours per fiscal year (3.1 hours per pay).
 Part-time employees accrue paid sick leave in direct proportion to their full-time equivalency.

 Employees may carry over any accrued, unused paid sick leave from one fiscal year to the next fiscal year.
 With the exception of being an official retiree of the University, or upon death, any accrued, unused paid sick leave remaining upon resignation or termination of employment will be forfeited.